Arlodotexe/OwlCore.AI.Exocortex/docs/MemoryModel.md

 Further, it was noted that if you observe these curves at the ages of early adolescence (10-14) to young adult (16-20), the intersection point of the recency and nostalgia weight (where the nostalgia weight first kicks in) will slowly moves into the short-term memory, slowing as it approaches the age of ~25-30.
 This gives it a small relevance boost to memories that are about to fade rapidly, and may contribute to a heightened ability to retain lots of relevant, quickly fading details even in larger contexts.

 This requires further research, but has the potential to negate the ill effects of increased short-term memory density in elderly ages.
 See [these plots](./5days%20to%2030years).

-The curves for short-term and long-term memories are exponential and logarithmic respectively, normalizing and adapting to both the oldest long-term memory and the short-term memory duration specified by the user.

 ## Finished curves